Mike Gesicki Player Prop Bets for NFL Week 9 | Miami vs. Houston 11/7/2021

 Matchup vs. Houston

-- Gesicki's 14 receiving yards in his only career matchup against the Texans are 14.0 more than his over/under for Sunday's game.
+- Gesicki had 14 receiving yards in one career matchup against the Texans, 39.5 fewer than his receiving yards prop bet over/under for Sunday's game (53.5).

 - Gesicki did not have a touchdown catch in that game against the Texans.

-- The Texans have the NFL's 17th-ranked pass defense this season, yielding 266.3 yards per game through the air.
+- The Texans have the NFL's 17th-ranked pass defense this season, giving up 266.3 yards per game through the air.

-- The Texans have given up 15 touchdowns through the air (1.9 per game).
-They are 22nd in the NFL in that category.
+- The Texans' defense is 22nd in the league, conceding 1.9 passing touchdowns per game.

 Recent Performances

-- Against the Bills last week, Gesicki was targeted four times and totaled 48 yards on three receptions.
+- In last week's matchup with the Bills, Gesicki grabbed three passes for 48 yards (16 yards per catch) while being targeted four times.

-- Gesicki has 18 catches on 21 targets for 248 yards and one touchdown during his last three games, averaging 82.7 yards per game.
+- Gesicki's 18 receptions have gotten him 248 yards (82.7 per game) and one touchdown over his last three outings.
+He was targeted 21 times.

 Gesicki's Miami Teammates